Paul Clement (football manager): Real Madrid

 Clement was appointed assistant manager at Real Madrid after Ancelotti became their head coach in June 2013.
-During his time at the club, Clement worked alongside Zinedine Zidane and coached players including Sergio Ramos, Xabi Alonso, and Cristiano Ronaldo.
+During his time at the club, Clement worked alongside Zinedine Zidane and coached players including Sergio Ramos, Xabi Alonso and Cristiano Ronaldo.
 He helped them win the Copa del Rey and tenth UEFA Champions League title, along with the UEFA Super Cup, at the end of his first season at the Bernabéu.
 They also went on to win the club's first FIFA Club World Cup in 2014.

 After the team failed to win La Liga in their second season, Ancelotti was sacked on 25 May 2015 and Clement walked out four days later.

 Derby County

 Soon after, on 1 June, he was appointed manager of Championship club Derby County, who had sacked Steve McClaren after finishing eighth the previous season.
 Despite only losing once in 19 games from September to December, Clement was sacked on 8 February 2016 after one win in seven.
 His final match was a 1–1 draw against Fulham.
 They were in fifth place at the time he was sacked.
 He finished with a record of 14 wins, 12 draws, and seven losses.

-In a statement, club chairman Mel Morris said a lack of progress had been made under Clement, despite the club being only five points behind leaders Hull City.
+In a statement, club chairman Mel Morris said that a lack of progress had been made under Clement, despite the club being only five points behind leaders Hull City.
 Clement's style of football was also cited as a contributing factor.

 After Derby, Clement briefly helped coach the England under-21 team, working under manager Gareth Southgate.